-Our company ScienceFictionArchives.com (a brand of Callisto Exhibition Group), develops educational exhibition on themes such as science, science fiction and cinema, around it's unique collection unique collection of original objects of SciFi movies.
-It also aims to preserve and develop its collection and make it available to worldwide museums in order to showcase the various facets and specialties of filmaking and the arts and crafts involved in cinematic special effects.
+Our company ScienceFictionArchives.com (a brand of Callisto Exhibition Group), develops educational traveling exhibition on themes such as science, science fiction and cinema, around it's unique collection of original objects of SciFi movies.
+It aims to inspire current and future generations through the marvel of art, and also preserve and develop its collection and make it available to worldwide museums.

 - COLLECTION HISTORY